AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/add-your-privacy-policy-to-a-social-app.md

 # Add Your Privacy Policy to a Social App {#add-your-privacy-policy-to-a-social-app}

-When you create a&nbsp; [social app](http://docs.marketo.com/display/docs/social), you can add a link to your company’s privacy policy.
+When you create a  [social app](http://docs.marketo.com/display/docs/social), you can add a link to your company’s privacy policy.

 1. Go to **Marketing Activities**.